-Find out what contractor’s tools and equipment insurance is, what the policy covers, and how to keep track of what tools have coverage.
+Find out what contractor’s tools and equipment insurance is, what the policy covers, and how software will track what tools have coverage.

 What is Tools and Equipment Insurance?

-Tools and equipment insurance is a policy for contractors that covers their tools and equipment on different jo sites.
+Tools and equipment insurance is a policy for contractors that covers your tools and equipment on different job sites.
 The policy covers lost, stolen, or damaged tools.

 Here are some important things to note about this coverage:

 - The tools usually must be less than five years old.

 - General wear and tear, like paint chipping, is not covered.

 - This coverage only applies to moveable tools and equipment, meaning anything stationary does not have coverage.